Locations:

 What can I expect if I have a chemical pregnancy?

 Having one chemical pregnancy or even multiple chemical pregnancies doesn’t mean you can’t have a healthy pregnancy someday.
 What you decide to do moving forward depends on you.
 Take the time to process whatever emotions you’re feeling.
-Speak with your partner and/or healthcare provider about what you need to happen next.
+Speak with your partner and/or healthcare provider about what to do next.

 Living With